US Customs Surety Bond

 CBP Form 301

 The main governmental body regulating the import of merchandise into this country is the office of Customs and Border Protection (CPB), and that organization requires that importers post a US customs bond, identified as CBP Form 301.
-On this form, it will be necessary to identify the kind of merchandise which is being imported, fully describing all goods.
+In this form, it will be necessary to identify the kind of merchandise which is being imported, fully describing all goods.
 It will also be necessary to choose the type of US customs bond being applied for, as well as the sum of the bond to be issued, and the required amount will be discussed elsewhere in this document.
 Looking for a copy of the CBP Form 301?
 If can be found on the Department of Security Website.
 Here you go! https://www.cbp.gov/document/forms/form-301-customs-bond.

 When is one required?

-Another scenario where these bonds would be required is if you are an international carrier which moves cargo or passengers to U.S. destinations, by ship, airplane, or vehicle.
+Another scenario where these bonds would be required is if you are an international carrier that moves cargo or passengers to U.S. destinations, by ship, airplane, or vehicle.
 Similarly, cargo which has already been imported by another firm, but which must be transported between states, will also require that the carrier have a proper bonding.

-Warehouse owners who wish to store imported goods are likewise obliged to purchase a bond, in order to legally house such goods.
+Warehouse owners who wish to store imported goods are likewise obliged to purchase a bond, to legally house such goods.
 Being a bonded facility, you would then be entitled to store imported goods, and have them exported at a later date, if desired.
 One other requirement of such storage facilities is that they must be declared to the nearest Port Director, and it must be indicated which type of storage facility is intended.

 Amount of your Bond

 When purchasing a single entry bond, the amount would be determined by the port director who will be accepting your bond.
 This type of single entry bond is generally equivalent to the total value of all your imported merchandise, with taxes, fees, and duties all added into that amount.
-The exception to this is when the imported merchandise is designated as restricted merchandise, or is in some way subject to requirements of other federal agencies.
+The exception to this is when the imported merchandise is designated as restricted merchandise or is in some way subject to requirements of other federal agencies.

 In these cases, the amount of the single entry bond must be at least triple the total value of merchandise, cut taxes, fees, & duties.
 In the case of a continuous bond, the bond amount has to be 10% of the total taxes, fees, & duties which the importer paid last year.
 If that amount is less than $50,000, then the amount of the continuous bond would default to $50,000.